How Elections Impact Markets: Stocks, Forex, Crypto & Trading Strategy

 FAQs: Elections Impact Markets

-1. Do elections always have an impact on market conditions?
+1. Do elections always impact market conditions?

 2. Why do stock markets react to elections?